julamifra/quiz-game/README.md

 ## Technologies

-- HTML and CSS:
 - **HTML** is the standard markup language for Web pages.
 - **CSS** is the language we use to style and HTML document.
-  - Both programing languages are the main technologies used in this project in order to create the webpage.
-- JavaScript: ...
+- **JavaScript**: JavaScript is a scripting or programming language that allows you to implement complex features on web pages, creating dynamically updating content, control multimedia, animate images, and so on.
-- GitHub Pages: it is a static site hosting service.
+- **GitHub Pages**: it is a static site hosting service.
 It take the code from a Github reposiroty and publishes a website.
 It will be explained in further detail in the [Deployment](#Deployment) section.
-- GitPod: this tool has been chosen as the IDE of this project.
+- **GitPod**: this tool has been chosen as the IDE of this project.
 It is a cloud development environment accessible via a browser, that can be run directly from the github repository.

 ## Testing